-Characteristic (Appendix D.2) Accountable Health Communities (AHC) Model Financial Alignment Initiative (FAI) for Medicare-Medicaid Enrollees Oncology Care Model (OCM) Comprehensive Primary Care Plus (CPC+) Primary Care First (PCF) Model Post-Acute Care (PAC) Benefits N/A. Integrating and coordinating care for people with long-term services and supports (LTSS) is a key feature and aspect of the FAI.
-Some participants also offer enhanced PAC benefits.
-Total episode payments include payments to post-acute care and hospice facilities.
-333 N/A N/A Benefit Enhancement N/A. Each state provides ombudsman and one-on-one counseling programs as part of the Financial Alignment Initiative.
+Characteristic (Appendix D.2) Accountable Health Communities (AHC) Model Financial Alignment Initiative (FAI) for Medicare-Medicaid Enrollees Oncology Care Model (OCM) Comprehensive Primary Care Plus (CPC+) Primary Care First (PCF) Model Benefit Enhancement N/A. Each state provides ombudsman and one-on-one counseling programs as part of the Financial Alignment Initiative.
 The ombudsman programs provide beneficiaries with assistance and help solving problems.
-One-on- one counseling programs conduct outreach and provide education and assistance to beneficiaries regarding their insurance options.
-334 Benefits offered through the FAI vary from state-to-state and from program-to-program.
+One-on-one counseling programs conduct outreach and provide education and assistance to beneficiaries regarding their insurance options.
+422 Benefits offered through the FAI vary from state-to-state and from program-to-program.
 Some additional benefits offered include expanded vision coverage, palliative care benefits, expanded inpatient and outpatient psychiatric services, and coordination with community-based organizations.
-335 Patients participating in the OCM receive enhanced care management services covered by the Monthly Enhanced Oncology Service (MEOS) fee.
-These services include: 24/7 access to clinicians with real- time access to patient medical records, patient navigation, and documented care plans.
-336 The care plan includes advanced care plans, plans for addressing psychosocial needs, and a survivorship plan.
-337 waiver for telehealth.
+423 Patients participating in the OCM receive enhanced care management services covered by the Monthly Enhanced Oncology Service (MEOS) fee.
+These services include: 24/7 access to clinicians with realtime access to patient medical records, patient navigation, and documented care plans.
+424 The care plan includes advanced care plans, plans for addressing psychosocial needs, and a survivorship plan.
+425 waiver for telehealth.
 Beginning in 2022, PCF will implement a telehealth benefit enhancement that waives originating site requirements.